digicademy/hydra-scraper/README.md

 ## Roadmap

-- Possibly switch LIDO support to `epoz/lidolator` after contributing features
+- Possibly switch LIDO support to `epoz/lidolator` and nfdicore/cto support to `epoz/nfdi4culture_python_package` after contributing features
 - Possibly use the system's download folder to actually distribute the package